Compactified Jacobians of Extended ADE Curves and Lagrangian Fibrations: Generalities concerning sheaves on curves

 \item Conversely, every purely one-dimensional sheaf $F$ fitting into a short exact sequence

 is already of the form $F\cong \reg_C(x)$. \end{enumerate}

 \end{lemma} \begin{proof} Part (i) is \cite[Prop.\ 2.8 \& 2.10]{Har--gen}.
 By the purity of $F$, the sequence of part (ii)

 is non-splitting.
-By Serre-duality on the Gorenstein curve, $\ext^1(\reg_x,\reg_C)=1$.
-Hence, there is only one isomorphism class of sheaves which fit into such a non-splitting exact sequence.
+By Serre-duality on a Gorenstein curve, $\ext^1(\reg_x,\reg_C)=1$.
+Hence, there is only one isomorphism class of sheaves which fit into such a non-split exact sequence.
 Hence, by part (i), $F\cong \reg_C(x)$. \end{proof}

 \begin{lemma} The sheaf $\reg_C(x)$ is a line bundle if and only if $x$ is a smooth point of $C$. \end{lemma} \begin{proof} A smooth point is a Cartier divisor.
 Hence, the associated sheaf is a line bundle.